wix-incubator/react-native-crash-course/docs/App.UiLib.md

 ```

 **OR Use the ui-lib [modifiers](https://github.com/wix/react-native-ui-lib/wiki/MODIFIERS).**
-> As stated in the preliminaries, modifiers can be used for layout, but they can also be used for styling.
-They're quick, readable and require less code.
-You can check out in the documentation which modifiers can be used on each component.
+> As we mentioned in prerequisites, modifiers can be used for layout, but they can also be used for styling.
+They're quick, readable and require less code.You will find more on using modifiers on components in the docs.

-For example, this is how your `ViewPost` screen can look like (we removed the styles object completely):
+For example, this is how your `ViewPost` screen can look like (we removed the style object completely):

 ```js
 import {Button} from 'react-native';